defgsus/office-schedule-data/templates/README.md

 - The `source_id` columns contains the id of the website scraper
 - `location_id` is the id of the office/calendar available on the website
   - Both `source_id` and `location_id` together identify the unique calendar within the dataset.
-The actual names can be looked up in the [meta-data](#metadata).
+The actual names can be looked up in the [meta data](#meta-data).
 - All other columns represent the availability of each date.
   - The spacing between dates is 5 to 30 minutes, depending on the website.
   - For space reasons, dates that are not available just have an empty value,